Bridging Mortgage Loans

 Using his home as security our client was able to raise £165,000 in a little over two weeks to complete the purchase.

-Bridging Loans are short term lending products designed to:
+Mortgage bridging Loans are short term lending products designed to:

 - Provide cash quickly